emlid/ntripbrowser/README.md

 > Form of coordiantes must be `(x, y)` or `(x.x, y.y)` of latitude, longitude.

  - `maxdist`
 > Use `maxdist` to only report stations less than this number of km away from given coordinate.
+Stations lacking coordinates will not be returned.

 #### Result